by Janis / 16 comments - Orginally published:6th September 2019

 We love embarking on road trips, so our preferred mode of transport is always jumping in a car.
 We find it’s the best way to discover a country.
 So why not check out Rental Cars as they search multiple well-known car hire brands for the best deals.

-One of the reasons I fell in love with Seville was strolling the tiny lanes around the old town.
+That's because one of the reasons I fell in love with Seville was strolling the tiny lanes around the old town.

 Not knowing what you'll find around each corner, another attractive little courtyard or a bustling, lively plaza.
 It's just wonderful.